 Social healthcare is a very complex subject.
 Individual needs can vary across a wide range.
 Councils vary in what they will fund and individual circumstances can produce different results in what the financial cost is to the user.

-The Department of Health has produced a report on Fairer Charging which advises councils how they should charge for social and health care. (www.dh.gov.uk/Home/ Publications)
+The Department of Health has produced a report on Fairer Charging which advises councils how they should charge for social and health care - click here to read.

-It is difficult to be exact in offering you a guide to what care will cost you but charges can range between £10 and £20 per hour depending on your area, agency or needs.
+It is difficult to be exact in offering you a guide to what care will cost you, as this can vary depending on the your area, agency or needs.
+Contact your local social services for more information.

 Private Homecare Agencies

-Always telephone a few private homecare agencies before choosing the one to suit your own needs.
-Ask them if they are members of the UKHCA (United Kingdom Home Care Association Ltd.) and request a copy of their brochure and price list, making sure there is no charge or obligation.
+Always telephone a few organisations before choosing the one to suit your own needs.
+Ask them if they are members of the Carers' Trust or the Homecare Association and request a copy of their brochure and price list, making sure there is no charge or obligation to receive it.

 Questions to ask